-UNITED FOOD AND COMMERCIAL WORKERS (UFCW) LOCAL 1500 UFCW Local 1500 represents over 23,000 grocery store work tan area and is also a leader in the Good Food.
-Good Jobs coalition to bring grocery st communities in NYC.
+UNITED FOOD AND COMMERCIAL WORKERS (UFCW) LOCAL 1500 UFCW Local 1500 represents over 23,000 grocery store workers in the New York metropolitan area and is also a leader in the Good Food, Good Jobs coalition to bring grocery stores to underserved communities in NYC.

-WAREHOUSE WORKERS FOR JUSTICE WWJ is an independent workers center founded by the United Electrical Workers (UE) union to
+WAREHOUSE WORKERS FOR JUSTICE WWJ is an independent workers center founded by the United Electrical Workers (UE) union to win justice for warehouse and logistics workers in Illinois.